tarwn/lessthandot-hugo/blogs/content/posts/2011-04-25-spatial-data-from-your-iphone.md

   <a href="/media/blogs/DataMgmt/ip6.jpg?mtime=1303757085"><img src="/wp-content/uploads/blogs/DataMgmt/ip6.jpg?mtime=1303757085" alt="" width="692" height="353" /></a>
 </div>

 Alright!
-Discovery and setup are done and since you've stuck with me this long it's time for some fun…
+Discovery and setup are done and since you've stuck with me this long it's time for some fun...

 **Show Me The Data!**
 Now that you've got your linked server setup let's look at how we get the data out of SQL Lite and into SQL Server.
 You can run the following query to get the location data out of the SQL Lite database.